krishna31102004/krishna-balaji-dev/README.md

 ## 👋 About Me

-I'm a Computer Science (Honors) student at Arizona State University Barrett Honors College with a 4.0 GPA, specializing in Machine Learning and AI-driven applications.
+I'm a Computer Science (Honors) student at Barrett, The Honors College at Arizona State University with a 4.0 GPA, specializing in Machine Learning and AI-driven applications.
 I excel at building end-to-end solutions from data processing and model training to production-ready web applications using modern frameworks.

 **Current Focus:** Creating intelligent systems that solve real-world problems through LLM fine-tuning, API optimization, and full-stack development.